zawadzkim/cookiecutter-hydro/docs/index.md

 ## Acknowledgements

-This project is a fork of [Cookiecutter Poetry](https://github.com/fpgmaas/cookiecutter-poetry-example) but is tailored for use in hydrological research.
+This project is a fork of [Cookiecutter Poetry](https://github.com/fpgmaas/cookiecutter-poetry-example) and is partly inspired by [Cookiecutter Data Science](https://github.com/drivendataorg/cookiecutter-data-science) project, but is tailored for use in hydrological research.